actions/github-script/README.md

 - `io` A reference to the [@actions/io](https://github.com/actions/toolkit/tree/main/packages/io) package
 - `exec` A reference to the [@actions/exec](https://github.com/actions/toolkit/tree/main/packages/exec) package
 - `require` A proxy wrapper around the normal Node.js `require` to enable
+- `se` A library for resusbale functions
+  - `createMetaJson` Create meta.json files for all deployable component
+  - `startCheck` Helper method to create a check without annotations
+  - `completeCheck` Helper method to finish a check without annotations

-- 'se' A library for resusbale functions requiring relative paths (relative to the current working directory) and requiring npm packages installed in the current working directory.
+requiring relative paths (relative to the current working directory) and requiring npm packages installed in the current working directory.
 If for some reason you need the non-wrapped `require`, there is an escape hatch
 available: `__original_require__` is the original value of `require` without our wrapping applied.

 Since the `script` is just a function body, these values will already be defined, so you don't have to import them (see examples below).